-How do you make an air purifier sexy?
+How do you make a smart home gadget like an air purifier sexy?
 Give it some brains, jam it into the bottom of a bladeless fan, and make the whole thing looks like a silver tower that appears to be sending signals to space.
 That’s Dyson’s technique anyway, and it’s certainly working because damn is their new Pure Link Cool fan fine.

-The fan also syncs to a smartphone app and provides real-time monitoring and daily/weekly air quality reports.
-The fan mostly does its own thing in ‘auto’ mode; users, however, can also use the app or included remote to schedule their air purifying, set sleep timers, and even put it into a quieter, night mode.
+The Pure Cool Link also syncs to a smartphone app and provides real-time monitoring and daily/weekly air quality reports.
+The fan mostly does its own thing in ‘auto’ mode; users, however, can also use the smartphone app or included remote to schedule their air purifying, set sleep timers, and even put it into a quieter, night mode.
 You know, for the nursery.

 Being from Dyson, the Pure Cool Link is a luxury item and not cheap.
 Very not cheap, at $500.
 But it’s technically three luxury items in one — air-quality monitor, bladeless fan, and purifier.
 If that rationale works for you or if you’re too smitten not to buy, then you can pick it up now.